rancher/windows/vsphere-templates/README.md

 Variables are passed into the [Microsoft Windowsunattend files (`autounattend.xml`)][microsoft-windows-unattend] as Packer template files (`autounattend.pkrtpl.hcl`) to generate these on-demand.
 Unattend files are used to automatically configure Windows on initial bootup.
 This includes setting up user profiles, defining the language and timezone, and many other options that would normally be configured in the Windows UI on initial boot of the OS.

-By default, each unattended file is set to use the [KMS client setup keys][microsoft-kms] as the **Product Key**. **If you are using an Evaluation edition of Windows server, a valid product key is not required.**

 **Need help customizing the configuration files?**

 * **Microsoft Windows** - Use the Microsoft Windows [Answer File Generator][microsoft-windows-afg] if you need to customize the provided examples further.
-  * Additionally, refer to the CloudBase Init documentation on specifics relating to how each VM created from a Windows template is personalized and made unique.
+  * Additionally, refer to the [CloudBase Init documentation][cloud-base-init] on specifics relating to how each VM created from a Windows template is personalized and made unique.

 ### Step 6 - Add Certificates